 OUR STAINED-GLASS WINDOWS AND THEIR CREATOR, STANLEY TOMLIN

-The Penal Laws were finally abolished in 1829 and, with freedom to worship in public fully restored, Irish Catholics embarked on a country-wide programme of church-building.
+The Penal Laws were finally abolished in 1829 and, with freedom to worship in public fully restored, Irish Catholics embarked on a country-wide programme of church-building made possible by the generosity of Catholics rich and poor and, indeed, of many of the Protestant landlords who freely donated ample and well-situated sites and frequently supplemented them with financial aid.
 The demand for tradesmen, craftsmen and artists which this spawned could not be fully satisfied with native talent and many British workers availed of the opportunities for employment which were on offer.

 James Pearse, who was to settle in Ireland and become father to the great patriots, Padraig and Willie Pearse, was a sculptor who was born in London in great poverty and whose family later moved to Birmingham.
 He came to Ireland about 1860 and set up a studio in partnership with Edmund Sharpe.
 The studio was in Great Brunswick St and it was in this street, but at a different address, that Padraig and Willie were born, causing it to be subsequently renamed Pearse St.